Christmas in Baltimore: Free Ways to Kick Off the Season

 Christmas Lights on 34th Street

 I grew up in a house that sat all the way at the back of a suburban neighborhood, so there was never much incentive to go all out with decorating the outside of the house.
 Instead, my dad would hang a few lights and invest the rest of the time in driving our family around to see the hard work others had put into decorating their homes for the holidays.
 After years of driving around the suburbs, I finally made it to 34th Street, where I was amazed to see the dedication and pride the street’s residents have in decorating their homes.
 If you’ve never been, it’s definitely something to check off your bucket list, and even if you have been in the past, there always seems to be something new each year.
-Check out the Baltimore Sun’s photo gallery for a preview, and learn more at the street’s website.
+Get the details by visiting the 34th Street website.

 If you haven’t been down to the Inner Harbor recently, you probably haven’t seen that a small Christmas village has popped up, along with an ice rink.
 The village is filled with small shopping stands, authentic German food, a beer garden, Christmas trees and more.
 The village is inspired by the Christmas markets in Germany and the event planners have worked in interesting cultural aspects, such as “Christkind,” which is a German Christmas Angel that visits the market.
 The Market is open daily (except Tuesdays) through Christmas, and is free on weekdays.
 You can learn more about the Christmas village at their website.